Explore Pembrokeshire

 Miles from South View

-How far is Barafundle Bay from South View Glamping?
+How far is Saundersfoot from South View Glamping?

-Barafundle Bay is approximately 25 minutes by car from South View Glamping near Pembroke.
-You park at Stackpole Quay and walk around 15 minutes through the dunes to reach the beach.
+Saundersfoot is approximately 25 minutes by car from South View Glamping in Hundleton, near Pembroke.
+It is around 15 miles away through the scenic Pembrokeshire countryside.

 Your Base in Pembrokeshire

-Staying Near Barafundle Bay?
+Staying Near Saundersfoot?
 Base Yourself at South View Glamping

 South View Glamping offers two private glamping stays near Pembroke, set on a quiet family-run smallholding on the edge of the Pembrokeshire Coast National Park.
-The perfect base for exploring Barafundle Bay and the wider Pembrokeshire coast.
+The perfect base for exploring Saundersfoot and the wider Pembrokeshire coast.

 The Hut : Shepherd's Hut in Pembrokeshire

-A cosy adults only shepherd’s hut with private hot tub, fire pit and peaceful countryside views near Pembroke.
-Designed for couples seeking a romantic rural escape with easy access to the Pembrokeshire coast and all the best beaches and attractions in West Wales.
+A cosy adults-only shepherd’s hut with private hot tub, fire pit and peaceful countryside views near Pembroke.
+Designed for couples seeking a romantic rural escape with easy access to Saundersfoot and the Pembrokeshire coast.

 The Cabin : Cabin Glamping in Pembrokeshire

 A private countryside cabin with electric hot tub, outdoor kitchen, fire pit and stunning views.
-Ideal for families or friends exploring the Pembrokeshire coast together from a peaceful glamping base near Pembroke.
+Ideal for families or friends exploring Saundersfoot and the Pembrokeshire coast from a peaceful rural base.